bbauska/W3Cx-3of5/README.md

 20. ...
 ```

-In the following sections, we look more closely at the itemprop, itemscope and itemtype attributes.
+<p>In the following sections, we look more closely at the itemprop, itemscope and itemtype attributes.</p>

 <h4>Data that can be processed, organized, structured, or presented in a given context</h4>